Stevenson Cottage

 The Stevenson Cottage is a historic house in the village of Saranac Lake, in the town of St. Armand, Essex County, New York.
 It currently serves as a museum dedicated to the life of the author Robert Louis Stevenson.
 Originally known as Baker Cottage, Stevenson took up residence there during the winter of 1887–88 while seeking treatment for lung disease.
 The site was dedicated to Stevenson and the preservation of his legacy when the Stevenson Society of America, Inc. was formed, on October 30, 1915.
-The cottage currently remains in the possession of the Stevenson Society and continues to serve as a memorial and museum to Stevenson’s life.
+The cottage currently remains in the possession of the Stevenson Society and continues to serve as a memorial and museum to Stevenson's life.

 Design

 The cottage is a 1^{1}⁄_{2}-story, L-shaped wood-frame building on a fieldstone foundation with wood-frame siding.

 Background

 Baker Cottage was originally built in 1855 by Col. Milote Baker for his employee, Ebenezer Griffith.
-By 1866 the property was vacant, and Baker’s son, Andrew Jackson Baker, moved into the two-story cabin with his new bride, Mary.
+By 1866 the property was vacant, and Baker's son, Andrew Jackson Baker, moved into the two-story cabin with his new bride, Mary.
 Andrew proceeded to build off the cabin on the north and south sides, giving the Cottage its present-day appearance.
 Andrew also built a farm around the cottage with corn fields, chicken coops, and livestock.
-As part of the expansion, Baker’s friend Alfred Donaldson encouraged him to build an open fireplace, only the second in the area, and agreed to take on half the cost.
+As part of the expansion, Baker's friend Alfred Donaldson encouraged him to build an open fireplace, only the second in the area, and agreed to take on half the cost.

-This was the primary residence for the Baker family for 58 years, and it also headquartered Baker’s Adirondack guide business.
+This was the primary residence for the Baker family for 58 years, and it also headquartered Baker's Adirondack guide business.
 In the spring, Baker would set up tents in his yard that city-dwelling Adirondack enthusiasts could use as a base for their excursions into the wilderness, often guided by Baker himself.
-The “Adirondack Club” – which included Ralph Waldo Emmerson, William James Stillman, James Russell Lowell, and Louis Agassiz – would sometimes stay with the Bakers, before traveling deeper into the Adirondack wilderness to the “Philosopher’s Camp,” which first gathered in July of 1858, at Follansbee Pond.
+The “Adirondack Club” – which included Ralph Waldo Emmerson, William James Stillman, James Russell Lowell, and Louis Agassiz – would sometimes stay with the Bakers, before traveling deeper into the Adirondack wilderness to the “Philosopher’s Camp,” which first gathered in July 1858, at Follansbee Pond.